Giskard-AI/giskard/README.md

 test_suite = scan_results.generate_test_suite("My first test suite")
 ```

-If you're testing a RAG application, you can get an even more in-depth assessment using RAGET, Giskard's RAG Evaluation Toolkit.

-RAGET can generate automatically a list of `question`, `reference_answer` and `reference_context` from the knowledge base of the RAG.
-It relies on a chain of LLM operations to generate realistic questions across different types.
-You can then use this generated test set to evaluate your RAG agent.

 By default, RAGET automatically generates 6 different question types (these can be selected if needed, see advanced question generation).
 The total number of questions is divided equally between each question type.
 To make the question generation more relevant and accurate, you can also provide a description of your agent.

 ```python